MarkusBordihn/minecraft-bedrock-utils/README.md

 ### add item

-The add item commands adds a new items to the project with some default options.
+This commands adds a new items to the project with some default options.

 Example: `npx minecraft-bedrock-utils add item`